 Storing your coins in paper envelopes with your notations beside the coins, or in cardboard boxes is a good way to damage them unless you are careful to use acid-free paper materials.
 Over time, the paper material breaks down, releasing acidic chemicals around your coins.
 This acid will cause spotting, discoloration, and can promote oxidation (toning) of your bright, mint surfaces.
 Be sure to buy only acid-free paper and cardboard supplies to store your coin collection.

 Coat Your Coins in Green Slime

 Another good way to cause spotting and degraded the surface of your coins is to store your coins in PVC-based plastic flips, holders, and boxes.
-Similar to the way the acid in paper can harm your coins, the chemical by-product of certain plastics can damage your coins over time.
-If you store coins in those handy food-grade plastic containers, or in soft, pliable coin flips, your coins will eventually develop a slimy green coating on their surfaces which will damage them permanently.
+Similar to the way the acid in the paper can harm your coins, the chemical by-product of certain plastics can damage your coins over time.
+If you store coins in those handy food-grade plastic containers, or soft, pliable coin flips, your coins will eventually develop a slimy green coating on their surfaces which will damage them permanently.

 07 of 07

 Expose Them to the Elements